 Frequently Asked Questions

-Yes, we have a Post 16 survey available.
+Yes, we have a Post 16 surveys available for the My Health, My School Survey.
 Please select Post 16 on registration to gain access to this survey and be sent the log on details.

 Yes, this survey has been approved for use by the Anglican and Catholic diocese in Leeds.
 We also have a default setting where any less than 8 responses are hidden and can't be reviewed, therefore all responses are anonymous and unable to be traced.
 If you have any further reservations, please contact your Local Authority dicoese.